Investing In Canadian Wide Moat Stocks For 2023

 I am a cautious investor given that I am in the semi-retirement stage.
-While I would acknowledge that growth is important for a retiree or near retiree, I want most of our equity positions to be in the quality or high-quality camp.
+While I would acknowledge that growth is important for a retiree or near-retiree, I want most of our equity positions to be in the quality or high-quality camp so that I can sleep easy at night.

 Our preferred service for doing that is Dividend Stock Rocks (DSR).
 It’s a subscription based service, specializing in dividends and improving portfolio performance.
-You can read our DSR review, or sign up and get 33% off on all subscription plan by clicking the button below and using promo code MDJ33.
+You can read our DSR review, or sign up and get 33% off by clicking the button below and using promo code MDJ33

 Finding Quality Moat Stocks in Canada